KhezamiTaha/holbertonschool-simple_shell/README.md

 ## Files

 - **hsh.h:** Header file containing function prototypes and necessary includes.
-- **hsh.c:** The main file containing the entry point and the main loop of the shell.
+- **main.c:** The main file containing the entry point and the main loop of the shell.
 - **get_line.c:** Implementation of the function to read a line of input.
 - **execute.c:** Implementation of the function to execute commands.
 - **get_path.c:** Implementation of the function to find the full path of a command.